The experience of having cancer is overwhelming because we must…

 - Save time and effort doing research

-- Teach coping skills
+- Teaching effective coping skills

 - Be a skilled support person for the cancer patient

-- Help formulate a healing plan
+- Help formulating a healing plan

-- Help set realistic goals
+- Help with setting realistic goals while optimizing quality of life

 - Help cope with treatments and their side effects